Get a Jab, Give a Jab, Save Lives – Still time to get protected ahead of the festive period

 Children's Hospital

-Our team of vaccinators will be roving across the site visiting wards and departments between 1pm and 5pm every weekday.
+Alternatively, our team of vaccinators will be roving across the site visiting wards and departments.

-Vaccinations are also available via our Hospital Operations Centre (HOC), which is located on the main site, ground floor corridor, near to the lifts/stairs to/from our Restaurant and Education Centre, between 6pm and 6am all week.
+Vaccinations are also available via our Hospital Operations Centre (HOC), which is located on the main site, ground floor corridor, near to the lifts/stairs to/from our Restaurant and Education Centre, 24/7 every day.

 Women's Hospital